Setup GuideOpenClawMarch 14, 2026·8 min read

 Does OpenClaw work on Windows?

-Yes, but with a caveat.
-OpenClaw runs best on macOS and Linux.
-On Windows, you should use WSL (Windows Subsystem for Linux) for the most reliable experience.
-Install WSL 2 from the Microsoft Store, set up Ubuntu, install Node.js 22 inside the WSL environment, and then follow the standard OpenClaw installation steps.
-Native Windows support (without WSL) is experimental and may have issues with file paths and some skills.
+Yes, through WSL 2 (Windows Subsystem for Linux).
+Install WSL 2 from the Microsoft Store, set up Ubuntu, install Node.js 22 inside the WSL environment, and then follow the standard installation steps from this guide.
+Native Windows support without WSL is experimental and may have issues with file paths and certain skills.

 How do I update OpenClaw to the latest version?

-If you installed OpenClaw globally with npm, run 'npm update -g openclaw' to update to the latest version.
-If you use npx, it automatically fetches the latest version each time you run it.
+If you installed globally, run 'npm update -g openclaw'.
+If you use npx, it automatically fetches the latest version each time.
 After updating, restart your gateway with 'openclaw gateway restart' to apply the new version.
-You can check your current version at any time with 'openclaw --version'.
-OpenClaw follows semantic versioning, so minor updates are backward-compatible with your existing SOUL.md files and configuration.
+Check your current version with 'openclaw --version'.